 Consolidated investment income, net of related expenses, increased \$128.6 million, or 47.9%, and \$89.4 million, or 9.2%, for the three and nine months ended September 30, 2012, as compared to the same periods in 2011.
 The increases were primarily due to market value changes related to the Company's funds withheld at interest investment associated with the reinsurance of certain EIAs which contributed to the increases in investment income by \$96.2 million and \$2.0 million in the third quarter and first nine months of 2012, respectively.
 The effect on investment income of the EIAs market value changes is substantially offset by a corresponding change in interest credited to policyholder account balances resulting in an insignificant effect on net income.
 Contributing to the increases in investment income for the third quarter and first nine months was \$38.2 million and \$75.0 million, respectively, of investment income associated with a large fixed annuity transaction executed in the second quarter of 2012.
 The increases in investment income for the third quarter and first nine months of 2012 are somewhat offset by a lower effective investment portfolio yield offset by a larger average invested asset base.
-Average invested assets at amortized cost, excluding funds withheld and other spread related business, for the nine months ended September 30, 2012 totaled \$16.4 billion, a 7.2% increase over the same period in 2011.
-The average yield earned on investments, excluding funds withheld and other spread related business, decreased to 4.98% for the third quarter of 2012 from 5.29% for the third quarter of 2011.
-The average yield earned on investments, excluding funds withheld and other spread related business, decreased to 5.03% for the first nine months of 2012 from 5.31% for the first nine months of 2011.
-The average yield will vary from quarter to quarter and year to year depending on a number of variables, including the prevailing interest rate and credit spread environment, changes in the mix of the underlying in primarily due to a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$262.8 million and a favorable change in the embedded derivatives related to reinsurance treaties written on a mode or funds withheld basis of \$157.4 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$246.4 million.
-The favorable change for the first nine months is primarily due to a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$327.5 million and a favorable change in the value of embedded derivatives associated with reinsurance treaties written on a mode or funds withheld basis of \$42.5 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$258.2.
+Average invested assets at amorized cost, excluding funds withheld and other spread related business, for the nine months of 2012 totaled \$16.4 billion, a 7.2% increase over the same period in 2011.
+The average yield earned on investments, excluding funds withheld and other spread related business, decreased to 5.03% for the third quarter of 2012 from 5.31% for the first nine months of 2011.
+The average yield will vary from quarter to quarter and yier to year depending on a number of variables, including the prevailing interest rate and credit spread environment, changes in the mix of the underlying investments and cash balances, and the timing of dividends and distributions on certain investments.
+A continued low interest rate environment in the U.S. would be expected to put downward pressure on this yield in f primarily due to a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$262.8 million and a favorable change in the embedded derivatives related to reinsurance treaties written on a modco or funds withheld basis of \$157.4 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$246.4 million.
+The favorable change for the first nine months is primarily due to a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$327.5 million and a favorable change in the embedded derivatives related to guaranteed minimum living benefits of \$42.5 million offset by a decrease in the fair value of derivatives associated with reinsurance treaties written on a modco or funds withheld basis of \$42.5 million offset by a decrease in the fair value of derivatives used to hedge the embedded derivative liabilities associated with guaranteed minimum living benefits of \$258.2.
 See Note 4 - "Investments" and Note 5 - "Derivative Instruments" in the Notes to Condensed Consolidated Financial Statements for additional information on investment related gains (losses), net and derivatives.
 Investment income and investment related gains and losses are allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support segment operations.